 But Rocket to the Moon isn’t just about the children’s standards that we all love; David Landau has written some wonderful, fun original titles that my children love.
 The album begins with The Firefighter Song about what else?
 Firefighters and their job!
 How couldn’t anyone tap their toes to the upbeat bluegrass rhythm?!

-The silliest of songs is Quiet Song which sets MES into giggles every time it plays.
+The silliest of songs is Quiet Song, which makes MES giggle every time it plays.
 She likes to sing this song when the CD isn’t playing and because it is repetitive, she doesn’t have a problem remembering the lyrics.
 “It’s a quiet song, it’s a quiet song, it’s a very quiet song.
 IT’S A LOUD SONG!
 IT’S A LOUD SONG!
 IT’S A VERY LOUD SONG!” and on and on with other adjectives to describe the song.
 We have a great deal of fun with this song.

 I like Owie Song.
 It is a great song to teach body parts: arm, leg, nose, etc. and also rhyming words because each body part rhymes with how he got his *owie*.
 The best thing this song teaches is instruments though.
 He names the instrument that plays after each verse.
 It makes my job as homeschool teacher so much easier when we have entertaining ways to learn.